dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/vss.md

 The reasoning for locking this feature behind an experimental flag is that "WAL" recovery is not yet properly implemented for custom indexes, meaning that if a crash occurs or the database is shut down unexpectedly while there are uncommited changes to a `HNSW`-indexed table, you can end up with __data loss or corruption of the index__.

-If you enable this option and experience an unexpected shutdown, you can try to recover the index by first starting DuckDB separately, loading the `vss` extension and then `ATTACH`ing the database file, which ensures that the `HNSW` index functionality is available during WAL-playback, allowing DuckDB's recovery process to proceed without issues.
+If you enable this option and experience an unexpected shutdown, you can try to recover the index by first starting DataMiner separately, loading the `vss` extension and then `ATTACH`ing the database file, which ensures that the `HNSW` index functionality is available during WAL-playback, allowing DuckDB's recovery process to proceed without issues.
 But we still recommend that you do not use this feature in production environments.

-With the `hnsw_enable_experimental_persistence` option enabled, the index will be persisted into the DuckDB database file (if you run DuckDB with a disk-backed database file), which means that after a database restart, the index can be loaded back into memory from disk instead of having to be re-created.
-With that in mind, there are no incremental updates to persistent index storage, so every time DuckDB performs a checkpoint the entire index will be serialized to disk and overwrite itself.
+With the `hnsw_enable_experimental_persistence` option enabled, the index will be persisted into the DataMiner database file (if you run DataMiner with a disk-backed database file), which means that after a database restart, the index can be loaded back into memory from disk instead of having to be re-created.
+With that in mind, there are no incremental updates to persistent index storage, so every time DataMiner performs a checkpoint the entire index will be serialized to disk and overwrite itself.
 Similarly, after a restart of the database, the index will be deserialized back into main memory in its entirety.
 Although this will be deferred until you first access the table associated with the index.
 Depending on how large the index is, the deserialization process may take some time, but it should still be faster than simply dropping and re-creating the index.

 ## Inserts, Updates, Deletes and Re-Compaction